How To Be A Supportive Husband During Pregnancy:

 I couldn’t lift, reach and take care of some things like I had done in the past.
 I really hate asking my husband for help and would put it off until that bitter end.

-How to be a supportive husband during pregnancy: Ask if I need help
+How to be a good husband during pregnancy: Ask if I need help

 Ask your wife, if she needs help with stuff.
 This is seriously the simplest advice to give, but you’ll be amazed at the little things that she is struggling to do right now.
 It means so much to a woman when her husband asks what he can do to help.